IMMM-SFA/tell/paper/paper.md

 total population within the BA that lives in each county; and d-g) Time-series of projected hourly electricity demand in 2019 for select counties based on their population weights.*

-`tell` is an open source model that can be accessed via the [GitHub repoistory].
+`tell` is an open source model that can be accessed via the [GitHub Repository].
-The repository also includes a [Jupyter notebook] that provides a walkthrough of the core functionality of `tell`.
+The repository also includes a [Jupyter Notebook] that provides a walk through of the core functionality of `tell`.
 This notebook also provides easy access to statistical validation results between the forecasts and observed data.
 Finally, more details about how the  model was formulated and its intended purpose can be found in the `tell` [User Guide].